reale/ipa-cl-ea/README.md

 # iPA External Adapter

-External Adapter for Chainlink to allow access to the Italian "Indice delle Pubbliche Amministrazioni".
+External Adapter for Chainlink to allow access to the Italian "Indice delle Pubbliche Amministrazioni" (iPA).

 Derived from [one](https://github.com/linkpoolio/alpha-vantage-cl-ea) of [LinkPool](https://linkpool.io/)'s adapters.

 ### Preconditions

-Retrieve an API key from Alpha Vantage for free:
+Retrieve an API key from the iPA website for free:

 https://www.indicepa.gov.it/documentale/n-webservices.php